wooorm/plain-text-data-to-json/readme.md

 Some errors are thrown when malformed “plain-text” is found, such as:

-*   When lines both with and without colons exist
+*   when lines both with and without colons exist
-*   In arrays, when duplicate values exist (unless `forgiving: true`)
+*   in arrays, when duplicate values exist (unless `forgiving: true`)
-*   In objects, when duplicate properties exist (unless `forgiving: true`)
+*   in objects, when duplicate properties exist (unless `forgiving: true`)
-*   In objects, when duplicate properties with different values exist (unless `forgiving: "fix"`)
+*   in objects, when duplicate properties with different values exist (unless `forgiving: "fix"`)

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional type `Options`.

+## Compatibility

+This package is at least compatible with all maintained versions of Node.js.
+As of now, that is Node.js 14.14+ and 16.0+.
+It also works in Deno and modern browsers.

+## Contribute

+Yes please!
+See [How to Contribute to Open Source][contribute].

+## Security

+This package is safe.

 ## License